franzone/PSGetCAS/README.md

     For technical information, type: "get-help .\Get-CAS.ps1 -full".

 ```

+## System Requirements
+This script was built with PowerShell 5.1.
+Your mileage may vary.

+## Terms and Conditions
+Download and use of any content (files, scripts, images, etc.) from the repository located at https://github.com/franzone/PSGetCAS construes your consent to these Terms and Conditions.
+Use of this script or any related files is at your own risk.
+The author, Jonathan Franzone, his family, friends or associates, may not be held liable for any damages, imagined or real, caused by your use of this script or related files.

 ## Author
 The author of this script is Jonathan Franzone (that's me!).
 You can find more information about him at: